wp-plugins/ios-images-fixer/readme.txt

 No settings editing required, just activate the plugin and try uploading an image from your idevice!

 == Frequently Asked Questions ==
 = Is there any special requirement? =
-Yes, PHP GD library or ImageMagic.
+* PHP GD library or ImageMagic.
+* exif extension installed.

-= Is there any code-level modifications required? = No, just install the plugin and continue blogging happily.
+= Are there any code-level modifications required? = No, just install the plugin and continue blogging happily.

+== Screenshots ==

+1. Apart from automatically fixing images upon upload, we're introducing a new feature for fixing iOS images manually, including images that were uploaded before the plugin's installation!
+2. Fix Images.
+Those are the ones that were not catched by the plugin for some reason, or has been uploaded before the plugin's installation.
+3. This is what the plugin would do to the image in figure 2.

 == Installation ==
 1. Go to your admin area and select Plugins -> Add new from the menu.